Dark-Alex-17/alerting-api/README.md

-# Dynanmic, Reactive Alerting API (Proof-of-Concept)
+# Simple Alerting API

-This project is a proof-of-concept API for a dynamic, reactive alerting system.
+This project is a simple API for a dynamic, reactive alerting system (minus the notification component).
 It consists of four different modules that comprise the overall functionality of the project.

 * amqp